 The Evidence-Based Health Policy Project (EBHPP) works to bolster the use of best evidence in the health policy and decision-making process.

-This partnership among the UW Population Health Institute, the La Follette School of Public Affairs, and the Wisconsin Legislative Council connects lawmakers, researchers, and others in the public and private sectors to exchange knowledge and expertise.
+This partnership between the UW Population Health Institute and the La Follette School of Public Affairs connects researchers and others in the public and private sectors to exchange knowledge and expertise.

 Two program objectives support the overall program goal – advance the health and well-being of Wisconsin residents:

 - Provide policymakers, in both the public and private sectors, with timely, non-partisan, high-quality information for evidence-based decision-making.

 - Increase the involvement of UW faculty research and teaching activities in topical issues of state public policy

 The Evidence-Based Health Policy Project began in 2002 with funding from the Robert Wood Johnson Foundation State Health Policy Forums initiative.
 Today, this unique collaboration is made possible through grants from the Wisconsin Partnership Program, University of Wisconsin School of Medicine and Public Health, UW Institute for Clinical and Translational Research (ICTR), the UW-Madison Chancellor’s Office, and contributions from project partners.

 The project includes several approaches to deliver research and tools to stakeholders and policy makers.
 These include: